Madrid vs Lisbon: Where Should I Go on a Vacation?

 These areas offer a wide range of luxury brands, designer boutiques, and department stores.

-Lisbon, on the other hand, is known for its charming and traditional shopping districts, such as neighborhoods such as the Baixa and Chiado areas.
+Lisbon, on the other hand, is known for its charming and traditional shopping districts, such as the Baixa and Chiado areas.

 These neighborhoods are filled with local shops, markets, and artisanal stores, offering a unique shopping experience.